 Call Us at 713-365-0700 or Make an Appointment

-My Mission: I became a play therapist when I discovered I had a natural talent for connecting with kids.
+My Mission: I became a play therapist when I discovered I had a natural talent for connecting with kids and teens.
 My mission is to use this talent to help kids feel confident, calm, capable, connected, and like they matter.
 I hope to help families and schools create environments where kids of all types can thrive and enjoy their life while growing and learning.

 My Focus: My focus is working with children and teens who are struggling with feeling comfortable in their lives.
 This ranges from difficulty adjusting to school or life changes to struggling with autism, panic attacks, trauma, suicidal thoughts and self-harming.
 I also provide support to parents seeking to learn new ways of helping their individual children thrive in their own personality and environment.
 Disorders that I commonly work with are anxiety, autism spectrum, sensory disorders, oppositional defiant disorder, and depression.

-My Experience: I am a licensed professional counselor (LPC) in Texas and a licensed professional clinical counselor (LPCC) in New Mexico.
-In addition, I am a registered play therapist (RPT).
-I have been working with children in a variety of positions for over 15 years, and I have been practicing as a play therapist for 4 years.
+My Experience: I am a Licensed Professional Counselor – Supervisor (LPC-S) in Texas and a Licensed Professional Clinical Counselor (LPCC) in New Mexico.
+In addition, I am a Registered Play Therapist - Supervisor (RPT-S).
+I have been working with children in a variety of positions for over 15 years, and I have been practicing as a play therapist for 6 years.

-In addition to my work in the playroom, I am currently the President-Elect of the New Mexico Association for Play Therapy.
+In addition to my work in the playroom, I am on the roundtable for TexProtects.
 I am also a member of the Texas Association for Play Therapy in the Sam Houston Division.
 Finally, I have worked supporting children in the courts as a Court Appointed Special Advocate as well.

 I am certified in Trauma-Focused Cognitive Behavioral Therapy, and I am trained to work with sensory regulation such as mindfulness, body awareness, and kinesthetic regulation.

-My Technique: Play therapy combined with art therapy techniques is my primary technique.
-My work with children focuses on exploring the thoughts and feelings behind behavior and addressing these underlying concerns through play therapy and art techniques.
+My Technique: Play therapy combined with art therapy techniques is my primary technique in working with children.
+My work with children and teens focuses on exploring the thoughts and feelings behind behavior and addressing these underlying concerns through talk therapy, play therapy, and art techniques.